blinklv/go-connpool/README.md

 return conn.Close()
 ```

-`selectAddress` and `handle` function in above example are your custom functions.
+`selectAddress` and `handle` function in the above example are your custom functions.
 The former one can return an available destination address; it's usually related to a name server.
 The latter one specifies how to handle the connection.
-How should we do if we get a dead connection?
-Which means the connection has been closed by the peer but not detected.
+How should we do if we get a dead connection, which means the connection has been closed by the peer but not detected?
 Can we invoke `Pool.Get` method with the same address again?
-It can work in normal cases.
-However, what if we fail again?
+It can work in typical cases.
+However, what if we still fail?
 The most terrible thing is that all idle connections corresponded to the address have been dead, which might happen when the backend server was crashed.
-In this bad case, retrying will take a lot of time. `Pool.New` is an alternative method; it's more suitable for solving this problem.
+In this lousy case, retrying will take a lot of time. `Pool.New` is an alternative method; it's more suitable for solving this problem.

 ```go
 address := selectAddress()